CyanideCN/PyCINRAD/README.md

 ### cinrad.datastruct

-This module contains data structure used in this program.
+This submodule contains data structure used in this program.

 Radial type data: `cinrad.datastruct.Radial`